 I take azelastine.
 Can it make it harder for me to get pregnant?

-Studies on women have not been done to see if azelastine could make it harder for a woman to get pregnant.
+Studies have not been done in humans to see if azelastine could make it harder to get pregnant.

 Does taking azelastine increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
 Studies have not been done to see if azelastine increases the chance of miscarriage.

 Does taking azelastine increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Studies have not been done in humans to see if azelastine could increase the chance of having a pregnancy with a birth defect.

 Animal studies that used doses of azelastine that would be used in humans have not shown an increased chance for birth defects.